 “Research, for me, is about generating a sound evidence base that can drive forward decision-making and help implement change.
-I am interested in using my research skills to practically support our clients’ overcome challenges and improve outcomes for the most vulnerable.
+I am interested in using my research and consultancy skills to practically support our clients’ overcome challenges and improve outcomes for the most vulnerable.
 At Cordis Bright, we are able to translate qualitative and quantitative findings into tangible change for clients and service users.”

 Ross has worked on numerous evaluations related to criminal justice, health and social care.
 Prior to joining Cordis Bright, Ross completed the Unlocked Graduates Leadership Development Programme, working on the frontline as a Prison Officer, while completing his MSc and working on policy.
 He has experience working with young offenders, gang members, sexual offenders, and extremist prisoners.
 During this time, Ross was a Becoming Trauma Informed Instructor, running a training package to increase staff awareness of trauma and integrate a more informed approach into their practice.
 He has also collaboratively developed ways to improve outcomes for minorities in custody as an Equality Representative and continues to be a member of the Diversity and Inclusion Advisory Group for Unlocked Graduates.